david-rommedahl/projects/python/rag-data-uploader/README.md

 There are also Pydantic parsing models to be used for data pre-processing, which can be passed in to the different uploading methods of the uploaders.

-## Installation

-To install the rag-data-uploader package, run:

-    pip install -i https://arm.sero.gic.ericsson.se/artifactory/api/pypi/proj-gaia-pypi-local/simple --extra-index-url https://pypi.org/simple rag-data-uploader

-The `--extra-index-url` flag will ensure that dependencies of the package are installed so that the package can be installed in an empty environment.

 ## Usage

 ### Data Uploaders